 More people than ever before have access to energy globally.
 But this impressive progress on accessibility is masking a far wider global failure: our ability to transition to secure, affordable and sustainable energy.

 In fact, the world’s energy systems have become less affordable and are no more environmentally sustainable than they were five years ago – that’s according to our most recent Fostering Effective Energy Transition report, released in March 2019.

-The report is part of our System Initiative on Shaping the Future of Energy – summarizing insights from the Energy Transition Index in an effort to assist the world in readiness for energy transition.
+The report is part of our Platform for Shaping the Future of Energy and Materials – summarizing insights from the Energy Transition Index in an effort to assist the world in readiness for energy transition.
 These latest findings have prompted our call for urgent action on the part of policy-makers and business to safeguard energy development for future generations.

 The global energy system, driven by factors such as rising demand, technological innovation, geopolitical shifts and environmental concerns, is undergoing a pivotal transformation.
 While energy systems have always been in transition, the current energy evolution is unprecedented due to the modern energy system’s scale.

 While access to energy has substantially improved, with fewer than 1 billion people living without access to electricity, concerns over affordability and equity of energy transition are increasing.

 Affordability is emerging as a growing concern, particularly in advanced economies, as the gap between household and wholesale electricity prices widens.
 Results also show that energy transition in the world’s largest emitters has stalled in the past year.

 There is an urgent need for swift action on energy transition.
 Critical measures to accelerate energy transition include decoupling economic growth from energy consumption, particularly in emerging economies, mainstreaming breakthrough technological innovations to improve efficiency and sustainability, and addressing equity and justice in energy transition.